w3c/wg-effectiveness/process.md

 ### Working Draft
 When a Working Group has agreed to begin work on a new standard or W3C Note they create a Working Draft.
 A Working Draft can be a new document or a Working Group can adopt an [Editors Draft](#editors-draft); both of these transition to become a "First Public Working Draft".
 This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).

 A Working Group then continues to work on this document, coming to consensus on decisions and editing the document to continue to create "Revised Working Drafts".
-If significant changes to the document have been made the group should be re-uploaded the document to the [W3C Technical Reports Page](https://www.w3.org/TR/).
-A Revised Working Draft will need to uploaded also if 6 months pass with no change; this Revised Draft indicates why there has been no change within this time.
+If significant changes to the document have been made, the group should re-upload the document to the [W3C Technical Reports Page](https://www.w3.org/TR/).
+A Revised Working Draft will also need to be uploaded if 6 months pass with no change; this Revised Draft indicates why there has been no change within this time.

-The group will have to prepare some information on the Working Draft for a transition to the next Recommendation Track stage  (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions); these include:
+The group will have to prepare some information on the Working Draft for a transition to the next Recommendation Track stage  (see [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions); these include:

 * Recordings of the Group decision to advance the document
 * Record of the changes from the last version